 However, the difference is visible on the lowest-level armor; Daedric or glass armor has almost no difference on men and women.

 The trope zig-zags.
 Lighter armor (cloth, leather, other non-metals) tend to wrap more around female models, but the heavier bits (Daedric, Dragonplate) tend to look more or less identical regardless of sex.
-Though steel plate armor seems to show off a woman's figure pretty well while not really showing any skin.
+Though steel plate and ebony armor seem to show off a woman's figure pretty well while not showing any skin.

 Thoroughly averted by Dwarven Armor, which covers the entire body of both men and women in such a thick layer of metal that it looks like you would stand a reasonable chance against armor-piercing bullets.